keiwo/ESMAraPPI/README.md

-This repository contains codes, datasets and other relavant information for pur research artical '*Pre-trained protein language model sheds new light on the prediction of Arabidopsis protein-protein interactions*'
+This repository contains relavant information od our research artical '*Pre-trained protein language model sheds new light on the prediction of Arabidopsis protein-protein interactions*'

 ### Protein sequence embedding
 Please follow this instruction (https://github.com/facebookresearch/esm) to extracts embeddings from the ESM or use the pickle files we provide.